xlwings/xlwings/docs/reports.rst

 This feature requires xlwings :guilabel:`PRO`.

 xlwings Reports is a solution for template-based Excel and PDF reporting.
-It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition) from the Excel template (layout/formatting).
+It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition/manipulation) from the Excel template (layout/formatting).

 xlwings Reports supports all commonly required components:

-* **Text**: Format text via Markdown syntax.
+* **Text**: Easily format your text via Markdown syntax.
-* **Tables**: Write pandas DataFrames to Excel cells and tables and format them dynamically based on the number of rows.
+* **Tables**: Write pandas DataFrames to Excel cells and Excel tables and format them dynamically based on the number of rows.
 * **Charts**: Use your favorite charting engine: Excel charts, Matplotlib, or Plotly.
 * **Images**: You can include both raster (e.g., png) or vector (e.g., svg) graphics, including dynamically generated ones, e.g., QR codes.
-* **Multi-column Layout**: Split your content up into a classic two column layout.
+* **Multi-column Layout**: Split your content up into e.g. a classic two column layout.
 * **PDF**: Generate PDF reports automatically.
 * **Languages**: Generate factsheets in various languages based on a single template.